 All graduate students are required to take HIST 601, Historiography and Methodology.
 Additional requirements depend upon whether a student chooses to write a thesis or not.

-The culmination of the non-thesis track is a two-hour oral examination in the final semester of study.
+The culmination of the non-thesis concentration is a two-hour oral examination in the final semester of study.
 The students wishing to sit for the oral exam should notify the Director of Graduate Studies at least six weeks prior to the last day of class for the semester.
 The student and the Director will consult with each other to form an examination committee, which shall consist of three faculty from the History Department (though in some cases an external person may serve on the committee).
 All final decisions about the composition of the committee shall rest with the Director, however.

 Students preparing for the oral examination should consult with the committee members in advance of the exam.
 Students who fail the examination on their first attempt shall have one additional chance to sit for it.

-A student who chooses this track must complete thirty credits of coursework, including six thesis credits.
+A student who chooses this concentration must complete thirty credits of coursework, including six thesis credits.
 The student must complete and successfully defend a thesis, a work that is grounded in primary sources and typically around one hundred pages in length.

-There are several good reasons to consider taking the thesis track.
+There are several good reasons to consider taking the thesis concentration.
 A thesis is a substantial challenge, and thus can provide an exciting intellectual journey into a subject a student finds deeply interesting.
 Completing the research and writing usually leaves the student with a strong feeling of accomplishment.

 Students who plan to pursue a Ph.D. degree in history or some other discipline should complete a thesis.
 The doctoral programs to which you will apply will want to see your research, writing, and historical thinking skills.